Oratory Preparatory School: Awards, recognition and rankings

 In 2015, the United States Department of Education announced that Oratory had been recognized with the National Blue Ribbon School Award of Excellence, the Education Department's highest honor.
 Oratory was one of 15 schools in the state and one of two private secondary schools across the nation to receive this distinction.

 History

-Though the school is named Oratory, it does not have any connection to the Oratorian Fathers.
-However, there may have been an association in the past, as advertisements for the school in The New York Times during the 1910s mention the Oratorian Fathers.
-The reason for the name change is said to be that the school wanted to attract Oratorian Priests, however this plan proved to be unsuccessful.
-Oratory was founded as an exclusive boarding school serving boys in grades 4 through 12, although in 1964 it became strictly a day school.

-Oratory originally resided on a 15 acre lot, but was reduced to its current ten after selling off a portion of land in the 1960s.
+Oratory originally resided on a 15 acre lot, but was reduced to its current eleven after selling off a portion of land in the 1960s.
 In 1967, the school was sold to the Archdiocese of Newark after running into financial difficulties.
 Among century-old specimen trees and rolling hills, the campus consists of two main academic buildings, athletic fields, and a prayer garden.
-Around the start of the 21st century, the campus was conversationally referred to as "The Park" by Summit residents because it had various athletic fields, intricate lamp posts, its own irrigation system, and a small pond that was used for skating during the winter season.
-The Fr.
-John J. Bain Academic building, built in 1959, contains classrooms, gymnasium, computer lab, and chemistry lab.
-Oratory's Cavalero Memorial Field, an artificial turf field constructed in 2010, hosts a baseball diamond as well as Northern New Jersey's largest high school soccer field.

 In 2006, the land was assessed at $6,270,000, and the buildings at $2,752,700, a total of $9,022,700.